joffb/cygnals/README.md

 make install
 ```

-This will put the libraries and include files for all targets into `/opt/wonderful/local/cygnals`
+This will put the libraries and include files for all Wonderful Toolchain targets into `/opt/wonderful/local/cygnals`

+## fur2ws Conversion tool

+The `fur2ws` program is used to convert from Furnace .fur files to .s assembly language files.

+Binaries of `fur2ws` for various platforms can be found in the `bin/` folder - you should add the appropriate directory to your PATH

+e.g. `export PATH="$PATH:~/wswan/cygnals/bin/linux_amd64"`

 ### Updating your project Makefile